About the “Dough Bowl Maker”

 My Very First Bowl

 Handmade Wooden Bowl #1 came into being shortly there-after, and as you can clearly see – it was downright ugly.
 The bowl was very primitive looking – a mostly unusable bowl for the 8 1/2 hours that I put into it.
 It’s easy to see why I had to try again.
-I had no idea what I was doing and started another bowl the next day.
+I had no idea what I was doing, but started on another bowl the next day.
 I was determined to make at least 1 pretty bowl.
+The 2nd effort wasn’t much better so a 3rd, 4th, etc. kept me busy each afternoon after work.

 Each bowl was “a little better” than the one before it – but still – the first dozen or so were terrible.
 I kept trying and made a few as presents.
 I learned to mark the block that was to become a bowl making exact measurements and lines for the bottom, sides and ends.
 This helps me make each of them more symmetrical, and seeing one that was “done right” made me that much more determined to have every bowl that carries my name on the bottom of it to be the very best that you can find anywhere.
 It’s hard to believe that I’ve made over 2,400 of them.
 I have sent them to every state in the US, all the provinces of Canada and many foreign countries.
-It’s been well over 35 years but I’m not through yet!
+It’s been well over 37 years and maybe I have a few more in me!

 Return To Home Page.